-- in\size (int) Dimension of input vectors. - out\size (int) Dimension of output vectors. - pool\size (int) Number of channels. - initialW (3-D array or None) Initial weight value.
-If None, the default initializer is used to initialize the weight matrix. - initial\bias (2-D array, float or None) Initial bias value.
-If it is float, initial bias is filled with this value.
-If None, bias is omitted.
+- in\size (int) Dimension of input vectors. - out\size (int) Dimension of output vectors. - pool\size (int) Number of channels. - initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 3. - initial\bias (initializer) Initializer to initialize the bias.
+If None, the bias is omitted.
+When it is numpy.ndarray, its ndim should be 2.